Archie Casely-Hayford: National politics

 Entering nationalist politics, he joined Kwame Nkrumah's Convention People's Party (CPP), and before the 1951 elections acted as defence counsel for Nkrumah and other CPP leaders, thereby earning the title "Defender of the Verandah Boys".
 In Nkrumah's first government, Casely-Hayford was appointed Minister of Agriculture and Natural Resources in 1951, and later became Minister of Communications and, in 1954, Minister for the Interior.

 Honours

 Casely-Hayford was honoured by Ghana with the Grand Medal and was awarded the Queen's Coronation Medal from Britain.

 Death and family

 At the time of his death, at the Ridge Hospital, Accra, on 20 August 1977, he held the post of Chancellor of the University of Cape Coast.
 In the years prior, he also had been serving as the head of the wider Casely-Hayford family.
 His eldest son Beattie Casely-Hayford became the first director of the Ghana Arts Council, and his other son Louis Casely-Hayford was a chartered engineer who served as CEO of the Volta River Authority.
+His youngest son Michael Casely-Hayford is a media consultant.
+His daughter Desiree was living in Australia as of 2013.